citrix/citrix-daas-rest-go/citrixorchestration/docs/ZonedItemSearchRequestModel.md

 HasBasicSearchString returns a boolean if a field has been set.

+### SetBasicSearchStringNil

+`func (o *ZonedItemSearchRequestModel) SetBasicSearchStringNil(b bool)`

+ SetBasicSearchStringNil sets the value for BasicSearchString to be an explicit nil

+### UnsetBasicSearchString
+`func (o *ZonedItemSearchRequestModel) UnsetBasicSearchString()`

+UnsetBasicSearchString ensures that no value is present for BasicSearchString, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)